Sir Robert Seppings (ship)

 The merchant ship Sir Robert Seppings was launched at Mawlamyine, formerly Moulmein, Burma in 1844 and traded between India and London.
 It was first recorded in Lloyd's Register in 1848, when the owner was J. Allen, the Master was Richard Stuart and the Mate was Joseph Clutterbuck.

 The Sir Robert Seppings was named after the English naval architect of the same name, who had died in 1840.
 He had been Surveyor of the Navy between 1813 and 1835, and introduced several significant innovations in ship design.

-In 1852, the Seppings undertook two voyages on behalf of the British government to transport convicts from England to Tasmania and from Norfolk Island to Tasmania.
+In 1851, the Seppings undertook a voyage on behalf of the British government to transport convicts to the West Indies and the following year transport convicts from England to Tasmania and from Norfolk Island to Tasmania.

 India trade

 Between 1844 and 1852, the Sir Robert Seppings transported goods between India and London, and vice versa.

 Convict transport to the West Indies

 From 27 November 1850 to 20 January 1851, the ship undertook a convict contract to Bermuda, conveying 284 prisoners, 54 soldiers, 1 emigrant, 2 women and four children.
 A diary was kept by the surgeon Hawey Morris and is preserved in the National Archives.
 Amongst the convicts was Henry Poole, who, together with his accomplice Edward Nightingale, had been convicted of stealing 12 letters from a Great Western Railway mail train at Exeter Assizes on 17 March 1849.
 Both men were sentenced to 15 years transportation; Nightingale being sent to Fremantle on the Sea Park in 1854.